toreanderson/toreanderson.github.io/_posts/2015-11-02-evaluating-dhcpv6-relays.markdown

 ### Desired capability 6: Actively maintained

-Only *Dibbler* and *ISC DHCP* appears to be.
+Only *Dibbler* and *ISC DHCP* appear to be.
 According to its own homepage, *dhcpv6* was discontinued in 2009. *WIDE-DHCPv6* has not seen any release since 2008.